Skip to main content

 Per Ewert

 Per Ewert is the director of The Clapham Institute, Sweden’s leading Christian think tank and research institute.
 His PhD describes the political process which shaped Sweden into the world's arguably most secular-individualistic nation.
-Per is the author of several books on apologetics, relations, and the role of faith in society.
-He also writes weekly editorials in one of Sweden's Christian dailies.
+Per is the author of several books on the Bible, apologetics, relations, and the role of faith in society.
+He currently works on a post-doc study on internal secularization in free protestant denominations.
 He lives with his wife and four children in southern Sweden.

 David McIlroy